rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

   - Diana Sari
 ---

-# Prerequisites Checklist to Deploy ROSA Cluster with STS

 ## Background
 This is a quick checklist of prerequisites needed to spin up a classic [Red Hat OpenShift Service on AWS (ROSA)](https://developers.redhat.com/products/red-hat-openshift-service-on-aws/overview) cluster with [STS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).
 Note that this is a high level checklist and your implementation may vary.